Rafnuss/GeoPressureTemplate/README.md

 # GeoPressureTemplate

-Analysing geolocator data with pressure is full of potential, but the the path is long and the journey is dificult. `GeoPressureTemplate` is a [Github reposiotry template](https://docs.github.com/articles/creating-a-repository-from-a-template/) for a startup R project to help you make that journey more easy.
+Analysing geolocator data with pressure is full of potential, but the the path is long and the journey can be challenging. `GeoPressureTemplate` is a [Github repository template](https://docs.github.com/articles/creating-a-repository-from-a-template/) for a startup R project to make that journey easier.

-## What is this template and how is it address for?
+## What is this template and who is it for? :mag_right:

-`GeoPressureTemplate` aims to help researcher to start analyse their geolocator data with [`GeoPressureR`](https://raphaelnussbaumer.com/GeoPressureR/).
-It provides you with the backbone R code containing the folder structure and code to label correctly your data and produce basic trajectory figure.
+`GeoPressureTemplate` aims to help researchers analyse their geolocator data with [`GeoPressureR`](https://raphaelnussbaumer.com/GeoPressureR/).
+It provides the backbone R code containing the folder structure and code to correctly label your data and produce basic trajectory figures.

-In essence, it contains the code from all [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) written in `.R` file to make if easier for you to apply your own data.
+In essence, it contains the code from all the [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) packaged in an `.R` file to make it easy for you to apply it to your own data.

-## What do you need to use this template?
+## What do you need to use this template? :computer:

-- Have gelocator data containing pressure, light and activity data.
+- Geolocator data containing pressure, light and activity data.
-- Have read the [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) (:warning: You really need to be familar with the full process involved before starting with your own project)
+- Have read the [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) (:warning: You should be familar with the **full process involved** before starting with your own project)
-- Some basic R experience.
+- Basic R experience
 - A Github account

-## Structure of this project
+## Project structure :file_folder:

-Following the recommendation of [rrrpkg](https://github.com/ropensci/rrrpkg), we structure the project with:
+Following the recommendations of [rrrpkg](https://github.com/ropensci/rrrpkg), the project contains:
-- Standard description files at the root (`DESCRIPTION`, `.Rproj`, `README.md`, `LICENCES`,...)
+1. Standard description files at the root (`DESCRIPTION`, `.Rproj`, `README.md`, `LICENCES`,...)
-- `data/` containing the raw geolocator data, the pressure and light labeled file and the data generated with the code from `analysis/`.
-Note that you could put the geolocator and labelization file in a `raw-data`, following `usethis()` standard.
+2. `data/` folder containing the raw geolocator data, the pressure and light labelled files and the data generated with the code from `analysis/`.
+Note that you could put the geolocator and labelization files in `raw-data`, following `usethis()` standard
-- `analysis/` contains all the `.R` code used by your project.
+3. `analysis/` contains all the `.R` code used for your project
-- `report/` reads the data generated and produce sharable result (figures, html page, manuscript etc...)
+4. `report/` reads the data generated and produces sharable results (figures, html page, manuscript, etc...)
 <details>
   <summary>See directory tree</summary>